digital-blueprint/greenlight-app/README.md

 NOTE: Failing to update the data will result in signatures expiring after 2 days which breaks the core functionality of the app.

+## Activities
+This app has the following activities:
+- `dbp-acquire-3g-ticket`
+- `dbp-show-active-tickets`
+- `dbp-show-reference-ticket`

+You can find the documentation of these activities in the [greenlight activities documentation](https://gitlab.tugraz.at/dbp/greenlight/greenlight/-/tree/main/src).

 ## Adapt app

 ### Functionality